Can Trump really send troops to guard US/Mexico border?

 The kind of military action President Trump is hinting at is considerably bolder, and many legal experts question how much power he has to commit the troops to such activity.

 Fox News legal expert Judge Andrew Napolitano, while he personally believes it would be “a horrendous thing for [Trump] to do politically,” believes the president, as commander in chief, would have an argument for deploying troops.
-As Napolitano puts it: President Trump “could argue this is a matter of national security and Congress won’t act...so he will act.”
+As Napolitano puts it: President Trump “could argue this is a matter of national security and Congress won’t act... so he will act.”

 While Napolitano doesn’t believe this is the sort of action contemplated by the Insurrection Act, he notes presidents can often get away with activities that are questionable, especially in dealing with a crisis or emergency.
 “In Katrina, the troops were used for domestic law enforcement and Bush just didn’t care about the Posse Comitatus Act” -- though in that case, with human lives at stake, people seemed willing to look the other way.